Deadline for receiving invoice and payment for Spring 2016 enrollment is January 4, 2016.

 Registering Home School or Private School Students

 Make checks or money orders payable to NC Dept of Public Instruction

 Raleigh, NC 27699-6336

-Please note that the last day for the Department of Public Instruction to accept personal checks is August 7, 2015 for Fall 2015.
+Please note that the last day for the Department of Public Instruction to accept personal checks is January 4, 2016 for Spring 2016.
 Any enrollments that are not paid for by this date will be dropped.

 Dropping a Course

 Students may drop a course and receive a refund (not including the non-refundable $100 registration fee) prior to the 10th day of the course designated on the NCVPS Calendar.
-This specific date is September 4, 2015 for Fall 2015.
+This specific date is February 1, 2016 for Spring 2016.
 Drops after the 10th day are not eligible for a refund.